 His film and television career spanned about thirty years, and he did mostly uncredited roles as a henchman, townsman, barfly, etc. as well as some stunting.
 His couple hundred westerns were with Autry, Starrett, McCoy, Holt, Lane, Lash, Crabbe, Wakely, more.
 Reviewing his film listing, roughly half of his oater appearances were with these heroes:

-29 with Johnny Mack Brown (includes the THE OREGON TRAIL serial)
+29 with Johnny Mack Brown (includes THE OREGON TRAIL serial)

-26 with Tex Ritter (solo westerns as well as one with Tex and Johnny Mack Brown at Universal and one with Tex in PRC's Texas Rangers)
+26 with Tex Ritter (solo westerns as well as one with Tex and Johnny Mack Brown at Universal and one with Tex in PRC's Texas Rangers series)

 18 with Roy Rogers

-15 with Bob Steele (solo oaters as well as Steele in the Three Mesquiteers and Trail Blazers)
+15 with Bob Steele (solo oaters as well as Steele in the Three Mesquiteers and Trail Blazers trio series)

 11 with Wild Bill Elliott (includes the Columbia THE GREAT ADVENTURES OF WILD BILL HICKOK serial)